emermotion/obdmotion-sdk/doc/protocol.md

 | SEL_ON_CHANGE (2) | Values are sent only if change occurs |
 | SEL_ON_SAMPLE (3) | Values are sampled at a fixed period and packed into arrays |

+* Notes
   (1) Request/response mode.
-Also available with on_change and on_sample mode
+Also available with on_change and on_sample mode.
   (2) Auto response mode.
 Not available for ctrl type.
   (3) Auto response mode.
 Only available for data type.